 But this is the necessary evil of dealing with SAP and Oracle, right?
 Or is there another way?

-Oracle and SAP would undoubtedly like to think themselves unbeatable.
-Raise an audit, get a fine or product sale, and leave again.
+Oracle and SAP would undoubtedly like to think of themselves as unbeatable.
+They can raise an audit, get a fine or product sale, and leave again.
 Onto the next targeted organisation.

 Oracle/SAP fined you and left a gaping hole in your IT budget.
 We can help fill in the gaps.
-Switching to our third-party support will immediately cut your vendor support bill by at least 50%, making huge savings – and that’s in-year, too.
+Switching to our third-party support will immediately cut your vendor support bill by at least 50%, making huge savings in-year.

 Finally, and unlike Oracle/SAP, we won’t audit you.
 We’re here to reduce your maintenance fees, free up some IT budget, and provide a far better level of service while we do it.
 We offer SLAs on issue response and resolution times, and we provide your legislative and security patches in much less time, too.